Elizabeth O’Brien, PhD

 Along with Dr. Altina Hoti, I am also co-director of a two-year grant from the National Endowment for the Humanities program in Scholarly Editions and Translations.
 We received funding to produce the first English-language translation and critical edition of Embriologia Sacra (1745), authored by Jesuit priest and Inquisitor Francesco Emanuele Cangiamila.
 The project will be carried out with the support of advisory board members Pamela Voekel and Bethany Moreton of Dartmouth University and Paola Bertucci and Ivano Dal Prete of Yale University.

-In addition to the areas listed above, my BA training in Chicano/Latino Studies inspired a life-long interest in migration, immigration, and citizenship; I welcome inquiries from students interested in historical research on medicine and migrant Latino communities, or on any aspect of the history of medicine in Mexico, Latin America, or the Spanish Caribbean.
+My BA training in Chicano/Latino Studies inspired a life-long interest in migration, immigration, and citizenship; I welcome inquiries from students interested in any aspect of the history of medicine in Mexico, Latin America, or the Spanish Caribbean, or in historical research on medicine and migrant or Latinx communities.

 “‘A Tacit Pact with the State’: Constrained Choice and the Politics of Abortion in 1930s Mexico.”
 The Journal of Women’s History 34.2 (2022).